 Manually control ECDN server selection

-IBM Watson Media player during playback, by default, connects to the nearest available ECDN servers which are dynamically determined.
+IBM Video Streaming player during playback, by default, connects to the nearest available ECDN servers which are dynamically determined.
 In this article we describe how you can precisely control which ECDN servers the player can connect to.

 Optionally, you can also precisely control what ECDN servers players connect to.
 On a per-location basis you may specify a blacklist or whitelist of local IP address subnets.
 When enabled, ECDN servers will only respond to playback requests as per this list.